Buying Bluetooth Hearing Aids: Are They Right For You?

 A variety of hearing aids now come equipped with Bluetooth technology.
-In fact, the Audicus Clara RIC hearing aid model can now be upgraded for Bluetooth compatibility.
+In fact, Audicus Wave and Spirit hearing aids both come equipped with Bluetooth compatibility.
 While many find Bluetooth hearing aids to be helpful in their daily lives it’s not right for everyone.
 Here’s what you need to know when making your decision.

 Bluetooth is a wireless communication technology that allows devices to connect remotely to other devices.
 In terms of hearing aid technology, Bluetooth capability allows hearing aids to connect wirelessly to cell phones, televisions, and computers or tablets.

 Bluetooth-enabled hearing aids have been around for quite a few years, and tech companies are embracing the trend.
 Apple created a connection that ensures hearing aids can work with any device that is running the iOS operating system (look for hearing aids labeled “Made for iPhone”).

 There are many advantages to using these hearing aids.
 With Bluetooth-enabled hearing aids, you can take phone calls directly through your hearing aids.
 You can connect to your television and adjust the volume of your stream to your ears—no more fighting with your spouse or children about how loud the TV should be!

 Bluetooth hearing aids can also connect directly to your laptop or tablet.
 You can watch Netflix, conduct video chats, and laugh at Youtube videos all through your hearing aids.
 You control the volume through a separate remote, rather than struggling with computer speakers.

 Why Some Choose Not to Get Bluetooth Hearing Aids